 In short, Cyber Patriot is a high school level cyber competition founded by the Air Force Association and sponsored by The Northrop Grumman Foundation.
 This competition is designed to get talented teenagers into the cyber-pipeline before college.
 In many ways, the club see's Cyber Patriot as a precursory competition to College-Level competition's like the Collegiate Cyber Defense Competition (CCDC).

 The InfoSec Club has started a new project that involves volunteering as a Cyber Patriot Coach.
 The coaches are required to go through a small background check, and after completion, work with CSUSB, Cyber Watch West, and Cyber Patriot to start coaching/mentoring local high school teams.

 Coaches/Technical Mentors are expected to:

-This Project Is NEW - We are still actively looking for club members to volunteer to help coach our local high school's Cyber Patriot Teams!
+We are looking for club members to volunteer to help coach our local high school's Cyber Patriot Teams!
 This type of volunteer work looks great on a Resume!
-If you are interested, please contact email@example.com or firstname.lastname@example.org.
+If you are interested, please contact firstname.lastname@example.org or email@example.com.